 We immediately noticed that the S10+ felt so much lighter (and slimmer) in hands than it was supposed to.
-As always, Samsung manages to meld the curved side edges into the Aluminum side frame like nobody else does.
+As always, Samsung manages to meld the curved side edges into the Aluminum side frame as nobody else does.

 Even with all that bezel-cutting, Galaxy S10+ is a big phone, but it’s really lovely to look at and to hold.
 And that’s a testament to Samsung’s design expertise.

-Samsung sticks to the glass and metal construction for the entire S10 family save for the limited 12GB RAM and 1TB storage edition that will have a scratch resistant ceramic panel.
+Samsung sticks to the glass and metal construction for the entire S10 family save for the limited 12GB RAM and 1TB storage edition that will have a scratch-resistant ceramic panel.
 There are a few new colors too, and more should be released as the year progresses.

 - The Galaxy S10+ is thoroughly premium and extremely comfortable to hold and to operate.